bradley-woods/tech230-vagrant-intro/README.md

 4. Where it says `base`, enter the VM image type, in this case we are using Ubuntu so enter `ubuntu/xenial64`.

-5. Also, we want to specify the IP address of the nginx web-server, so enter a new line under `config.vm.box` and type the following: `config.vm.network "private_network", ip:"192.168.10.100"`.
+5. Also, we want to specify the IP address of the Nginx web-server, so enter a new line under `config.vm.box` and type the following: `config.vm.network "private_network", ip:"192.168.10.100"`.
 Our 'Vagrantfile' should now look something like the below:

     ```ruby
     Vagrant.configure("2") do |config|